 The top stories of the day as recounted by Kirk Minihane.

-The guys opened the show by discussing the great support shown by our listeners supporting the Jimmy Fund.
+The guys opened the show discussing the sentencing of Pistorious.

 Tom Brady discussed Peyton's record breaking night.

 Rodney talked about the Patriots difficult schedule ahead, Brandon Marshall being a leader for the Chicago Bears, Brandon Browner needing to get more playing time, and throws in his two cents about Peyton Manning being considered a "choke artist" if he doesn't win another ring.